-The house at the bottom of the Spanish Steps where the 25-year-old John Keats died of tuberculosis in 1821 is crammed with mementos.
-A lock of Keats' hair and his death mask, a minuscule urn holding tiny pieces of Shelley's charred skeleton, copies of documents and letters, and a massive library make this a Romantics enthusiast's paradise.
+The house at the bottom of the Spanish Steps where 25-year-old John Keats died in 1821 is crammed with mementos.
+A lock of Keats’ hair and his death mask, a minuscule urn holding tiny pieces of Percy Bysshe Shelley’s charred skeleton, along with copies of documents and letters, and a massive library make this a Romantics enthusiast’s paradise.
 Bring a box of tissues: even the hardest-hearted can be moved to tears by the sight of manuscripts written by consumptive poets with shaky hands.
-Devotees should also make the pilgrimage to the Cimitero acattolico (Protestant Cemetery) where both Keats and Shelley are buried.
-The apartment above the Keats-Shelley House can be rented for holidays (+44 (0)1628 825 firstname.lastname@example.org).
+On the floor directly above the museum, an apartment, replete with period decor and now managed by the Landmark Trust, can be rented for holiday stays.
+Devotees should also make the pilgrimage to the Cimitero Acattolico where both Keats and Shelley are buried.

 |Venue name:||Keats-Shelley Memorial House||Contact:|

 Piazza di Spagna, 26